Blaine, Wash. inn owner, charged with smuggling people into B.C., granted bail - Kimberley Daily Bulletin

 The owner of a Blaine bed and breakfast who is facing multiple charges relating to the smuggling of people into Canada has been granted bail.

-Judge Robert Hamilton’s decision regarding Robert (Bob) Joseph Boule was announced in Surrey Provincial Court Thursday morning.
+The decision regarding Robert Joseph Boule was announced in Surrey Provincial Court Thursday morning.

 Boule’s Smuggler’s Inn Bed & Breakfast is located on the U.S. side of 0 Avenue at 184 Street.